 My parents have lived in the same home since 1961: the newly-built semi in Upton we moved into when we returned from Indonesia (cost: £2,800).
 So, as previously mentioned, when I visit them I stay in the same room I slept in from the age of six to 18.
-Unless you belong to the landed gentry, that must be a pretty unusual state of affairs.
+Unless you belong to the landed gentry, that must be a very unusual state of affairs.

 I’ve been coming back several times a year since I left home for university in 1973, and the view from “my bedroom” has barely changed since 1961.
 At least, that’s what I would say until I examine the view more closely.
 Car ports come and go, garage and extension roofs get replaced, and solar panels have just started to make their appearance.
-Despite the impression given by these photographs the Wirral is hardly the sunniest place in Europe and I do wonder how much electricity is generated.
+Despite the impression given by these photos the Wirral is hardly the sunniest place in Europe and I wonder how much electricity is generated.

 But that’s not all